erSubhashThapa/100daysofcode/r1-log.md

 - ## Recipe Calculator
   Today is day 100.
 That's amazing.
 I feel really proud of myself for completing this challenge.
 Wait, I didn't complete it yet.
 So I got to calm down.
 Let's get to work!

+  ## Should I Push This to github?

+  I have been avoiding pushing this project to github because I need to set up dotenv, which I haven't done before.
+However, if you read my log and really want to see my work, let me know on twitter [@DashBarkHuss](https://twitter.com/DashBarkHuss) and I'll set it up.
+I didn't think it was a priority yet, but if it will help someone who is learning something from my log I'll push it.
+So let me know if you want me to push this.
+My original plan was to put off learning dotenv and just push this project when it's done.

   ## Still Too Many Event Listeners

   Last time we ended with this event listener.